Skip to content

 Hydrogel-forming microneedles penetrate the skin and swell when they encounter the body's natural fluids, allowing them to expand and release drugs.

-Unlike the dissolvable variety, hydrogel-forming microneedles are removed along with the adhesive patch once the drug solution has been distributed.
-They are most commonly used to deliver hydrophilic drugs like caffeine and high-dose drugs like ibuprofen.
+Unlike the dissolvable variety, hydrogel-forming microneedles are removed with the adhesive patch once the drug solution has been distributed.
+They are most commonly used to deliver hydrophilic drugs like caffeine and high-dose medications like ibuprofen.

-If you enjoyed this article and want to learn more about skin-friendly adhesives or medical applications, visit our Learning Center.
+To learn more about skin-friendly adhesives and medical applications, visit our Learning Center.

 Originally published: June 26, 2023